1961 IFA Shield final: Summary

 The replay final began at the East Bengal-Mohun Bagan Ground in Kolkata on 27 September 1961 after the first game ended in a 0–0 stalemate.

 Mohun Bagan kicked off the match and Chuni Goswami tried a long-range effort at the very first minute which was easily collected by East Bengal custodian Abani Bose.
-East Bengal counter attacked in the fourth minute, but T. Rahman blocked the shot by Dharmalingam Kannan for a corner.
+East Bengal counterattacked in the fourth minute, but T. Rahman blocked the shot by Dharmalingam Kannan for a corner.
 Kannan got another opportunity in the seventeenth minute when his shot was saved by Sanath Sett and rebounded off the crossbar onto the feet of Sukumar Samajpati, whose shot again struck the crossbar and went out.
 In the thirty-first minute, Nilesh Sarkar once again hit the crossbar as East Bengal failed to score.
 The second half begun in the same way as East Bengal struck the post for the fourth time, when Kannan took a powerful shot in the thirty-eighth minute.
 Mohun Bagan too got some few chances in the second half but failed to score as the game ended 0–0 in regulation time.
 An additional fifteen minutes of extra time was played but both teams failed to break the deadlock as the game ended in a 0–0 draw.
 The IFA decided to declare both the teams as joint winners of the competition.
 Mohun Bagan captain Chuni Goswami defeated East Bengal captain Citto Chanda in the coin toss which decided that Bagan would keep the Shield for the first six months, followed by East Bengal.